bakpakin/Fennel/tutorial.md

 ```

-You can add `fennel.lua` as a single file to your project, but if you
+You can add `fennel.lua` as a single file to your project, but if you also
-also add `fennelview.fnl` then when you use a Fennel repl you'll get
+add `fennelview.fnl` then when you use a Fennel repl you'll get results
-results rendered much more nicely.
-You can use the function returned
+rendered much more nicely.
+Running `(local view (require :fennelview))`
-by `fennel.dofile("fennelview.fnl")` directly to turn any table into a
+will get you a `view` function which turns any table into a fennel-syntax
-fennel-syntax string rendering of that table for debugging.
+string rendering of that table for debugging.